 Choose Classroomscreen if you need light annotation capability alongside a simple widget display board and draw infrequently enough that minimal tools are sufficient.

-Choose Class Cortex if you need a proper teacher display whiteboard - one with shapes, laser pointer, zoom and pan, PNG export, and unlimited undo - that also lives inside a full classroom management system with XP, squad scoring, noise monitoring, and Boss Battles in the same tab.
+Choose Class Cortex if you need a proper teacher display whiteboard - one with shapes, laser pointer, zoom and pan, PNG export, ready-made templates, and unlimited undo - that can also become a live shared board the whole class draws on together, and that lives inside a full classroom management system with XP, squad scoring, noise monitoring, and Boss Battles in the same tab.
 The whiteboard is not an add-on; it is one of ten purpose-built classroom tools all running together.
 For teachers replacing Jamboard who also want to upgrade their broader classroom management, it covers both needs at once.
 For more on the full gamification system, see How to Gamify Your Classroom Without Losing Control.

 No install.
 No student accounts.
 Tactical Whiteboard included free.